 Is it possible that I’ll pay more in premiums than will be paid out at claim time?

 With many insurance products, it’s possible that you may pay more in premiums than you are covered for.
-Insuranceline’s Value Promise means that after you've held the cover for 12 months, and when the time comes to claim, your beneficiary/ies will receive the Funeral Insurance Benefit – plus any applicable Bonus Cover – or the total premiums paid for Funeral Insurance, whichever is higher.
+Our Value Promise means that at the time of a claim for the Funeral Insurance Benefit, we’ll pay the Funeral Insurance Cover Amount, plus any Bonus Cover, or 100% of the premiums paid toward your Funeral Insurance cover – whichever is greater.

 Many funeral insurance policies will generally work like other insurances, which means that if no claim is made, or if you cancel your cover before a claim is made or you are able to cash in your policy, you may not get anything back.
 Because of this, it is important to consider the long-term affordability of any cover you take out, to make sure it is a suitable product for the long run.
 It's important to remember that insurance is not the same as - or a substitute for - saving money, and that depending on how long you live for, you might need to pay premiums for a long time.